phughlett/dawnbreaker-dkp-backend/README.md

 # dawnbreaker-dkp-backend

-Side Project to migrate from our Google Doc to a website.
+Side Project to migrate our DKP management from our Google Doc to a website.

 I was looking for an excuse to work with Docker and practice deployments using it so this was perfect.